Eranio-bit/AutomatedAssetImporterUnrealEngine5/README.md

 Creates Material Instance after a Master Material  (/Game/MasterMaterial/M_MasterMaterial')

+The scanning will look for "source" and "textures" folders

 MasterMaterial needs to have
 Texture Parameters for the following inputs :
 "BaseColor": "BaseColor",